 China screenwriters looking to expand their reach should consider writing for Hollywood.

-Today’s blog is for Chinese writers to understand American screenplay structure.
+Today’s blog is for China screenwriters to understand American screenplay structure and how to write for Hollywood..
 A popular and easy guide to American screenplay structure is the book Saving The Cat by Blake Snyder.
 I did a side by side comparison of the book’s plot points to a movie many Chinese audiences know and love – Titanic.

 HOW ARE CHINESE SCREENPLAYS DIFFERENT FROM HOLLYWOOD’S?

 In the Variety article Chinese Script Development Requires A Different Touch, Top Producers Say Huayi Brothers Pictures CEO Jerry Ye highlighted the differences between China and the West when it comes to screenwriting.
 He said, “The thing with China right now is that there’s a huge lack of creative power… So we spend a huge amount of time finding a good script….
 In many countries, there are loads of great scripts and stories sitting around, but no capital or market to support them.
 It’s the opposite in China.”
 China screenwriters, learn American structure and you can expand your market.